 Install a fuel tank that has sufficient capacity to supply the genset operating continuously at full rated load for the planned period of operation or power outage.
-Refer to Data Sheet for fuel consumption data.
+Refer to the Specification section for fuel consumption data.

 AWARNING Fuel leaks create fire and explosion hazards which can result in severe personal injury or death.
-Always use flexible tubing between engine and fuel supply to avoid line failure and leaks due to vibration.
+Always use flexible tubing between engine and fuel supply and return to avoid line failure and leaks due to vibration.
 The fuel system must meet applicable codes.